 YELLOW WARNING CARD YELLOW WARNING CARD Date Person Responsible: Extract of Art.
-169.7, FEI General Regulations (GRs) 23idedito: 1 januay 2009. adulte affective 1 january 2013 Name 7.
-In cases of offences mentioned in paragraphs 6.2 and 6.3 above and which are of a less serious nature and/ or in cases specified in the Sport Rules and/or as mentioned in Article 140: OFFENCE (share to son) Federed legators (201, 201er) Abuse of Horse Glant 127 & 201 Suder leader leader leader 201 Calant 127 & 201 Suder leader leader leader 201 Calant 120 & 201 Suder leader leader 201 Dangerous Riding Denerging leader 301 SU Non-Compliance with Protective Headgear Rules Glant 120 Date Suder 201 Date S 7.1 The President of the Ground Jury, the President of the Appeal Committee and the Chief Steward work notify the Person Responsible during the Persod of the Green that he will reade a Millow Warning Card, which will be dulared either by hand or by any other witable means.
-Earlier reasonable effects the Arbitete cannot be notified during the Period of the Dwet that the hear readered a fellow Warning Card, which will be dulared within function (%) days of the Dwet.
-7.2.
-Should the same Person Responsible means one (1) error Wilow Warning Card at the same or any other international Event within one-year of the delivery of the first fellow Warning Card, the Person Responsible when the archived of the Arbitete International Event within one-year of the delivery of the first fellow Warning Card, the Person Responsible when the archived of the Arbitete International Event within one-year of the delivery of the first fellow Warning Card, the Person Responsible when the arbitete International Event within one-year of the delivery of the first fellow Warning Card, the Person Responsible when the arbitete International Event within one-year of the delivery of the first fellow Warning Card at Notification from the FID Socretary Centerl."
-Non-Compliance with applicable Sport Rules (specify) Clashit 1697 Extract of Art, 527, FEI Eventing Rules 24th editor, effective 1 January 2013 Signature of Official [] Netwithstanding anything to the contrary in the Ceneral Regulations, should the same Fersor Responsible monitor one more follow Warning Card at the same or any other international Event within one year of the deletery of the first Heliow Verning Card for the same offence, the Person Responsible shall automatically be supported for a period of two months from the day following the Event at which the Person Responsible is competing []?.
+169.7.
+FEI General Regulations (CRs) 23rd editor.
+1 January 2009. update effective 1 January 2013 Varie 7.
+In cases of offences mentioned in paragraphs 6.2 and 6.3 above and which are of a less serious nature and/ or in cases spacified in the Sport Rules and/or as mentioned in furticle 140: OFFENCE plase tok one) Hickned logiation (Rel_244680n, 1 peaks 2001 patien dhene 1 peaks 2011) Abuse of Harse Called 1974 276 66 2 and/or fuenting blacket.526 7.1 The President of the Ground Jury, the President of the Appeal Committee and the Chief Steward must notify the Person Responsible during the Bered of the Livers that he will receive a Vellow Warring Card, which will be discussed either by hand or by any other mitchle mans.
+If Safer reasonable direct the Achiete cannot be notified during the Period of the Overt that he has received a Vellow Warring Card, the Achiete must be multiple and the Vellow Cartern (PA) down of the Section 2016.
+Incorrect behaviour Globat 19963 Dengerous Riding Generation Art.
+SS 7.2 Should the same Person Responsible methor one (1) more Yellow Warning Card at the same or any other immunitional Event within one-year of the delivery of the first follow Warning Card, the Person Responsible shall be extremultably impended for a period of two (2) months after official Natification from the (1) Non-Compliance with Protective Headgear Rules Socretary Central."
+Non-Compliance with applicable Sport Rules (speny) GRArt 1997 Extract of Art.
+527, FEI Eventing Rules 24th editors offective 1 January 2013 Signature of Official Signature of Person Responsible [14] Notwithstanding anything to the contrary in the General Regulations, should the same Person Responsible receive one more fellow Warning Card at the same or any other international Event within one year of the delivery of the first Vellow Warning Card for the same offerond the Person Responsible shall automatically be assembled for a period of two months from the day following the Event at which the Person Responsible is competing []".